 Jeff's Beef Jerky Marinade

-*you can substitute apple juice for the bourbon if you are so inclined, however, the bourbon does add a lot of flavor and the alcohol has plenty of time to evaporate before it is to the eating stage.
-I highly recommend you follow the recipe to the letter if possible.
+*You can substitute apple juice for the bourbon if you are so inclined, however, the bourbon does add a lot of flavor and the alcohol has plenty of time to evaporate before it is to the eating stage.

 This recipe makes a little more than 2 cups of marinade and should be plenty to handle about 3 lbs of meat.